Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Build, test, and sign on-demand macOS workloads.
 Access environments in minutes, dynamically scale capacity as needed, and benefit from AWS pay-as-you-go pricing.

 	+	**_Train and deploy machine learning (ML) applications_**
+		Amazon EC2 delivers the broadcast choice of compute, networking (up to 400 Gbps), and storage services, purpose-built to optimize price performance for ML projects.